niner/Inline-Perl5/README.md

 ## Call a Perl 5 function

 Inline::Perl5 creates wrappers for loaded Perl 5 modules and their functions.
-They can be used as if they were Perl 6 modules:
+They can be used as if they were Raku modules:

 ```
     use Test::More:from<Perl5>;
     plan tests => 1;
-    ok 'yes', 'looks like a Perl 6 function';
+    ok 'yes', 'looks like a Raku function';
 ```

 In this example, the `plan` function exported by `Test::More` is called.